-For TEA Use Only Adjustments and/or annotations made this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 015-807 County-District No. by t elephone/e-mail/FAX on of TEA.
-School Years 2010-2013 Amendment No. Texas Title I Priority Schools Grant Schedule #4-Program Requirements P art 2: Statutory Requireme nts Requirement Description - F ederal Statutory Requirements Primary Component Where Described 18 may implement the following fe a.
-Any of the required and model; or b.
-A new school model (e. permissible activities under the transformation g., themed, dual language academy).
-Program Assurances 19 must implement the following r a.
-Enroll the students who that are higher achieving school and may included schools for which achie plement the school closure model, the campus equirement. attended that school in other schools in the LEA and within reasonable proximity to the closed, but are not limited to, charter schools or new exement data are not yet available.
-The is a one-year grant without the possibility of Program Assurances .
-20 If the LEA/campus selects to im implement the following federal a.
-Convert or close and rec a charter management management organizat rigorous review process operates or manages cl functions and resources profit organization that LEA. requirements. pen the school under a charter school operator, organization (CMO), or an education on (EMO) that has been selected through a .
-A CMO is a non-profit organization that parter schools by centralizing or sharing certain among schools.
-An EMO is a for-profit or non-provides "whole-school operation" services to an it serves, any former student who wishes to Program Assurances 21 If the LEA/campus selects to import implement the following for the transformation of th acher and school leader effectiveness. cipal who led the school prior to commencement odel; nsparent, and equitable evaluation systems for Program Assurances
+For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY 015-807 on this page have been confirmed with Standard Application System (SAS) County-District No. , telephone/e-mail/FAX on School Years 2010-2013 Amondmont No ьу of TEA.
+Texas Title I Priority Schools Grant Amendment No. romik mende Schedule #4-Program Requirements F Part 2: Statutory Requireme ederal Statutory Requirements Primary Component Where Described plement the turnaround model , the campus Program Assurances 10 may implement the following fe 18 a.
+Any of the required and model; or permissible activities under the transformation g., themed, dual language academy). plement the school closure model , the campus Program Assurances must implement the following r attended that school in other schools in the LEA 19 ng within reasonable proximity to the closed e, but are not limited to, charter schools or new vement data are not yet available. · b.
+A grant for school closu re is a one-year grant without the possibility of continued funding. implement the following federal plement the restart model , the campus must Program Assurances a.
+Convert or close and rec a charter management organization (CMO), or an education management organizat 20 s.
+A CMO is a non-profit organization that narter schools by centralizing or sharing certain functions and resources profit organization that LEA. b.
+Enroll, within the grades attend the school. it serves, any former student who wishes to plement the transformation model , the campus Program Assurances must implement the following fe acher and school leader effectiveness. cipal who led the school prior to commencement İ of the transformation m (B) Use rigorous, tra nsparent, and equitable evaluation systems for teachers and principals account data on student growth as a significant other factors such as multiple observation-based performance and ongoing collections of tice reflective of student achievement and 21 chool graduation rates; and -1 involvement; gned and developed with teacher and principal (C) Identify and rewa ard school leaders, teachers, and other staff nting this model, have increased student high school graduation rates and identify and o, after ample opportunities have been provided ove their professional practice, have not done so; e contract of the contract of (D) Provide staff ong oing, high-quality, job-embedded professional g., regarding subject-specific pedagogy, ĺ eflects a deeper understanding of the community nool, or differentiated instruction) that is aligned • comprehensive instructional program and